 7. The final step

-After all of the previous steps are completely, this is where the actual design of the website begins and where most UX designers exit.
+After all of the previous steps are complete, this is where the actual design of the website begins and where most UX designers exit.

 UX designers specialize in Usability Design, Information Architecture, and Software Development.
-Their input and expertise is generally what lays the foundation of solid design work before a web designer creates the website.
+Their input and expertise are generally what lays the foundation of solid design work before a web designer creates the website.